When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 I also remember being shocked at what was expected of me when it came to the administrative work.

-I don't want other freelance business owners to go through the learning curve I did, so I'm sharing my experience here.
-I'll go over my personal best practices for freelancer invoicing, what I would consider when comparing and choosing a freelance invoice software, and also tell you about several options that make invoicing for freelancers easier.
+I don’t want other business owners to go through the learning curve I did, so I’m sharing my experience here.
+I’ll go over my personal best practices for invoicing, what I would consider when comparing and choosing invoice software, and also tell you about several options that can make invoicing easier.

 And speaking of easier, we also have a FREE invoice template you can download to get started!